 - Total Alkalinity.

-Test kits may either be the colour drop type, or the 3 way “dip stick” type.
+Test kits may either be the colour drop type, or the “dip stick” type.

 In remote areas where access to a water testing facility is impractical, other supplementary test kits are available to test calcium hardness, cyanuric acid, and salt.